sdiehl28/baseball-analytics/README.md

 # Baseball Analytics
 ## Overview

-The free and open-source baseball data sets from Lahman and Retrosheet will be downloaded, wrangled, and analyzed.
+The free and open-source baseball data sets from Lahman and Retrosheet will be downloaded, parsed, wrangled, and analyzed.

 ## Sabermetrics